 300 Market Ave.
 N

-See this high tech, architectural wonder will come to life for one of the first times during Illumination with a stellar light show presented by the Pro Football Hall of Fame.
+See this high tech, architectural wonder will come to life for one of the first times during Illumination with a stellar light show and music presented by the Pro Football Hall of Fame.

 The latest addition to the downtown Canton landscape is a tribute built in celebration of the city's role as a pillar of the National Football League's founding over 100 years ago in Canton.